-Term Definition Accounting and auditing practice A practice that performs engagements under Statements on Auditing Standards (SASs), Statements on Standards for Accounting and Review Services (SSARSs), Statements on Standards for Attestation Engagements (SSAEs), Government Auditing Standards (the Yellow Book) issued by the U.S. Government Accountability Office, or PCAOB standards.
+Statements on Auditing Standards (SASs), Statements on Standards for Accounting and Review Services (SSARSs), Statements on Standards for Attestation Engagements (SSAEs), Government Auditing Standards (the Yellow Book) issued by the U.S. Government Accountability Office, or PCAOB standards.
 Engagements covered in the scope of the program are those included in the firm's accounting and auditing practice that are not subject to PCAOB permanent inspection.

-AICPA Peer Review Board (PRB) The AICPA senior technical committee that governs the Peer Review Program (program).
-AICPA Peer Review Program Oversight Handbook The handbook that includes the objectives and requirements of the AICPA PRB and the administering entity (AE) oversight process for the program.
+AICPA Peer Review Board The AICPA senior technical committee that governs the Peer (PRB) Review Program (program).

+AICPA Peer Review Program The handbook that includes the objectives and requirements of Oversight Handbook the AICPA PRB and the administering entity (AE) oversight process for the program.

 Administering entity (AE) A state CPA society, group of state CPA societies, the National Peer Review Committee, or other entity annually approved by the PRB to administer the program.

-Agreed-upon procedures (AUP) engagement An engagement in which a practitioner is engaged to issue, or does issue, a practitioner's report of findings based on specific agreed-upon procedures applied to subject matter for use by specified parties.
+An engagement in which a practitioner is engaged to issue, or does issue, a practitioner's report of findings based on specific agreed-upon procedures applied to subject matter for use by specified parties.
 Because the specified parties require that findings be independently derived, the services of a practitioner are obtained to perform procedures and report the practitioner's findings.
 The specified parties determine the procedures they believe to be appropriate to be applied by the practitioner.
 Because the needs of specified parties may vary widely, the nature, timing, and extent of the agreed-upon procedures may vary, as well; consequently, the specified parties assume responsibility for the sufficiency of the procedures because they best understand their own needs.
 In such an engagement, the practitioner does not perform an examination or a review and does not provide an opinion or conclusion.
 Instead, the report on agreed-upon procedures is in the form of procedures and findings.

-Attest engagement An engagement that requires independence, as set forth in the AICPA Statements on Auditing Standards (SASs), Statements on Standards for Accounting and Review Services (SSARSs) and Statements on Standards for Attestation Engagements (SSAEs).
+An engagement that requires independence, as set forth in the AICPA Statements on Auditing Standards (SASs), Statements on Standards for Accounting and Review Services (SSARSs) and Statements on Standards for Attestation Engagements (SSAEs).